Feature Transportation Improves Graph Neural Networks: Experimental Results

 \subsection{Ablation Studies}

 \textbf{Synthetic Feature Transportation.} The benefit of diffusion and reaction are known in GNNs (see \cite{gasteiger_diffusion_2019, chamberlain2021grand, choi2022gread} and references within).
 However, the significance of neural advection was not studied in GNNs prior to our work, to the best of our knowledge.
 Therefore, and following the discussion of the task of feature transportation in Section \ref{sec:intro} and Figure \ref{fig:transportExample}, we now compare the behavior of the advection, diffusion, and reaction terms on this task.
 Although this experiment is conceptually simple, it is evident from Figure \ref{fig:syntheticExample}, that diffusion and reaction terms in GNNs are limited in modeling such a behavior.
 This result, however, is not surprising.
 Employing diffusion smooths, rather than directly \emph{transferring} node features.
 Similarly, the reaction term can only learn to scale the node features in this experiment.
 On the contrary, Figure \ref{fig:syntheticExample} that the advection term, that by definition, transports information, achieves an exact fit.
-More details about the experiment are given in Appendix \ref{app:synthetic}.
+More experimental details are given in Appendix \ref{app:synthetic}.

-\textbf{The Impact of Advection, Diffusion, and Reaction.} We study the influence of each of the proposed terms in Equation \eqref{eq:discDRa} on real-world datasets, independently and jointly.
+\paragraph{The Impact of Advection, Diffusion, and Reaction.} We study the influence of each of the proposed terms in Equation \eqref{eq:discDRa} on real-world datasets, independently and jointly.
 The results, reported in Table \ref{table:ADR_influence} further show the significance of the advection term.
 For datasets that are homophilic like Cora, we see minor accuracy improvement when incorporating the advection term.
 This is in line with known findings regarding the benefits of diffusion for homophilic datasets \cite{gasteiger_diffusion_2019, chamberlain2021grand}.
 More importantly, we see that mostly for heterophilic datasets like Chameleon, as well as traffic prediction datasets like PEMS-BAY, utilizing the advection significantly improves the performance of the network.
+Overall, we see that allowing all terms to be learned leads to favorable performance, indicating an implicit balancing of the terms obtained in the training stage.